skyying/remote-assignments/Week-2/README.md

 #### if an array is not sorted

 If a given array is sorted, then for every element, we can use hash to query if a complement exists or not.
-Every element, can either already have a complement, if a complement exists, return index of current index and complement's index, else add current element and their index to hash table.
-Hash only take O(1) to query, there are n elements, so the worse case of time compleixity will be O(n).
+Every element, either already has a complement, if a complement does exist, just return both current index and index of its complement, else add current element and their index to hash table.
+The time complexity of Hash only take O(1) to search elements, there are n elements, so the worse case of time compleixity will be O(n).

 💻 [Code Here](./twoSum.js)